 5. Serve in moderation

 Fruit can be good for your dog in small quantities, but serving too much can have the opposite effect.
 Be especially careful with high-sugar fruits like strawberries and bananas.
+Get to know everything about dog weight management and why it is important.

 Got a question about serving fruit to your dog?
 Unsure what dogs can eat safely?
 Our vet and nutritionist team knows their apples from their oranges, and are always happy to help.
 Get in touch at email@example.com.